 The Hebrew Bible identifies Bethlehem as the city David was from and the location where he was crowned as the king of Israel.

-in the world, although the size of the community has shrunk due to emigration.
+The New Testament identifies Bethlehem as the birthplace of Jesus of Nazareth.
+The town is inhabited by one of the oldest Christian communities in the world, although the size of the community has shrunk due to emigration.

 Christmas celebrations in Bethlehem